 See what it is like in the cockpit of this Waco biplane while doing loops rolls and spins!
 AFTER THE VIDEO PRESS 'ESCAPE' KEY TO GET BACK HERE.

 The American Champion Super Decathlon is a fully aerobatic airplane capable of inverted flight and maneuvers up to 6 Gs.
 Many pilots have used it to learn aerobatics and compete at the sportsman and intermediate levels.
 It is responsive, predictable and forgiving.
-Below are a few short videos showing its aerobatic capabilities.
+Below is a few short video showing its aerobatic capabilities.

 Aerobatics from the cowling of my Super Decathlon

 Another favorite machine is this bright yellow Lockwood Aircam.
-This highly unusual plane features a giant wing, twin pusher prop engines, large off-field tires and a pilot seat cantilevered far forward for unobstructed pilot views.
+This highly unusual plane features twin pusher prop engines and a pilot seat cantilevered far forward for unobstructed pilot views.
 It was designed to film wildlife, flying low and slow over rugged terrain and landing where most planes cannot.
-You've probably seen National Geographic broadcasts that were filmed, in part, from a Lockwood Aircam.

 Lockwood Aircam Takeoff